kanso/kanso/docs/index.md

 Kanso makes it easy to write CouchApps which go beyond the "single-page" AJAX app.
-You get clean URLs which point to server-rendered pages containing your core content, making it easy for search-engines index and providing a useful fall-back.
+You get clean URLs which point to server-rendered pages containing your core content, making it easy for search-engines to index and providing a useful fall-back.

 You shouldn't need to break the web with "hash-bang" URLs that won't work at all in a browser without JavaScript.
 You should be able to describe fall-backs easily,